How Batteries Work

 Lead-acid batteries are used in all gasoline-powered vehicles to provide electricity in order to crank over the engine and get the car started.
 Invented in 1859, lead-acid batteries are the oldest form of rechargeable battery that is still on the market and are also called wet cell batteries because they use a mild solution of sulfuric acid.
 The name comes from the combination of lead electrodes and acid that is used to generate electricity.
 You’ll find them used in EVs to power secondary features such as the infotainment system or driver assist tech.

 Nickel metal hydride batteries began to be used in the 1980s and are known for their high energy density.
 In other words, they pack a lot of power in a small package.
 Because they don’t contain any toxic metals, they are easy to recycle.
 Here the positive electrode contains nickel oxide-hydroxide as an active material and the negative electrode is made of a hydrogen-absorbing alloy.
 They have a much longer life than lead-acid batteries are widely used in hybrid and plug-in hybrid vehicles.

 Lithium-ion batteries first appeared in EVs in the 1990s.
 They have a very high energy density and hold their charge longer, making them excellent for powering electric vehicles.
 Energy density refers to the ratio between the storage capacity of the battery and its weight.
 By comparison, a lithium-ion battery offers ten times the density of a lead-acid battery.
-Lithium-ion batteries produce high voltage - are easy to recharge and are extremely durable - lasting longer than the car itself.
+Lithium-ion batteries produce high voltage, are easy to recharge, and are extremely durable, often lasting longer than the car itself.